Dear Parent of a Gay ChildShari Bender

 I will never forget Mother’s Day 1990, which fell about a month after my first baby died.
 My husband and I were away; I had booked a trip to a tropical destination foolishly thinking I could escape my sadness.
 However, not long after we arrived I discovered there was no getting away from the pervasive grief I felt.
 The joyous first Mother’s Day I had anticipated was sorrow-filled and we returned home from our trip earlier than planned.

-On every single Mother’s Day since that first awful one I have woken up thankful that I am a mother.
 The special breakfast, cards, flowers and gifts I get are all sweet and appreciated but just having my boys is enough (and if they are home it’s an added bonus).

 I am simply grateful I have the job I always wanted.